Muhie/muhie-me/_projects/2024-08-15-python-guide-for-engineers.md

 The <a href="{{ "assets/documents/EMS412-Practice-Questions-Toolkit.pdf" | relative_url }}">Practice Questions toolkit</a> is meant to serve as an additional list of practice Python exercises covering content from Weeks 1-6.
 After you have completed the IT class tutorials on Jupyterhub, you may wish to try these exercises to hone your programming skills.

+### Video Installation Resources

+These are interactive installation guides tailored to installing the dependencies for the EMS412U module.
+Which can be found <a href="https://www.youtube.com/watch?v=sRj58RCRRSE&list=PLVTKec-v1Xhsq0B_q3NbLEAafPlh_3XhE">here.</a>

 <a href="https://github.com/Muhie/ems412u-python-guides?tab=readme-ov-file#motivation">The project can be found on Github.</a>